visual2000/paschke/README.md

 # Paschke

-A Docker-inspired tool to automate building of Windows 95 and Windows 98 qemu images.
+A Docker-inspired tool to automate building of Windows 95 qemu images.